-- 7.1 The main sources of income for the Trust are the grants from the ESFA.
-The receipt of these sums is monitored by the Central Finance Team and any variance from the published payment schedule are investigated to ensure that all grants due to the Trust are collected. - 7.2 The receipt of these sums is monitored by the Central Finance Team and any variance from the published payment schedule are investigated to ensure that all grants due to the Trust are collected.
+7.1 The main sources of income for the Trust are the grants from the ESFA.
+The receipt of these sums is monitored by the Central Finance Team and any variance from the published payment schedule are investigated to ensure that all grants due to the Trust are collected.